 Aims Objectives and prescriptions Cross Ref Priority BIODIVERSITY (Aims 1 to 2) 1.
 Protect, enhance and maintain the reserve's habitats to retain and enhance its biodiversity value cont .
-Protect and support the reserve's invertebrate interest Retain clumps of bramble in sunny locations Create discreet habitat piles using brash produced by woodland/hedgerow management on the reserve Prohibit the use of Avermectin (a livestock wormer) on the reserve.
-Continue the practise of retaining an unmown strip of rough grassland around the edge of the reserve's hay meadows (Beetle banks) for ground dwelling invertebrates Work with individual recorders, through the Sorby Natural History Society and other naturalist societies to encourage further and more extensive Sec 4.3.3 MEDIUM LOW HIGH HIGH MEDIUM invertebrate recording on the reserve 1.7 Retain and improve the value of field 7 for wildlife Retain a 50% pa sward cut to benefit small mammals, owls and kestrels.
-Create discreet 'compost piles' of cut grass adjacent to the pond to create breeding habitat for grass snake.
+1.6 Protect and support the reserve's invertebrate interest a) Retain clumps of bramble in sunny locations. b) Create discreet habitat piles using brash produced by woodland/hedgerow management on the reserve. c) Prohibit the use of Avermectin (a livestock wormer) on the reserve. d) Continue the practise of retaining an unmown strip of rough grassland around the edge of the reserve's hay meadows (Beetle banks) for ground dwelling invertebrates.
+Sec 4.3.3 MEDIUM LOW HIGH HIGH e) Work with individual recorders, through the Sorby Natural History Society and other naturalist societies to encourage further and more extensive invertebrate recording on the reserve.
+MEDIUM 1.7 Retain and improve the value of field 7 for wildlife a) Retain an alternating 50% pa sward cut to benefit small mammals, owls and kestrels. b) Create discreet 'compost piles' of cut grass adjacent to the pond to create breeding habitat for grass snake.
 Sec 4.3.4, 4.3.5, 4.3.6 HIGH MEDIUM 2.
 Record and monitor the reserve's ecological features with an expectation that key features will be retained or increase.
-2.0 Collect additional biological data to support decision-making and management of the reserve Carry out a HEGS survey of the reserve's hedgerows Carry out periodic Phase 1 and NVC surveys of the reserve Carry out a repeat Total Spike Count survey for key indicators of botanical interest on the reserve Carry out a breeding bird survey for the reserve Engage with local naturalists through the Sorby Natural History Society and other organisations to encourage the recording of groups for which biological information is lacking, in particular invertebrates, herpetofauna and bats Ensure biological records for the reserve are passed on to the relevant Biological Records Centre on an annual basis.
+2.0 Collect additional biological data to support decision-making and management of the reserve a) Carry out a HEGS survey of the reserve's hedgerows. b) Carry out periodic Phase 1 and NVC surveys of the reserve. c) Carry out a repeat Total Spike Count survey for key indicators of botanical interest on the reserve. d) Carry out a breeding bird survey for the reserve. e) Engage with local naturalists through the Sorby Natural History Society and other organisations to encourage the recording of groups for which biological information is lacking, in particular invertebrates, herpetofauna and bats. f) Ensure biological records for the reserve are passed on to the relevant Biological Records Centre on an annual basis.
 Sec 4.2, 4.3, 4.4 MEDIUM HIGH MEDIUM HIGH HIGH